 - Pain Medication: You will have a narcotic (Tylox, Oxycodone, or Dilaudid) to help with pain relief.
 You can take 1-2 pills every 4-6 hours as you need for pain relief.
 In addition, you may have been giving a prescription for Ibuprofen or Motrin.
 It is important to take this medication around the clock and with food.
 This will help with pain and swelling.
-If you have extreme pain, call the office immediately. - Opthalmic antibiotic ointment Apply 2-3x/day to incisions and into eye directly at night.
-Do not use regular ointment you must use ointment just for the eye. - Saline eye irrigation, plain Rinse eyes through day to avoid dryness.
-Do not dab with a tissue which will irritate eyes. - Arnica Montana herbal ointment If there is moderate bruising, massage into your facial skin throughout the day. - If you take any medications that may affect your bleeding (Coumadin, Lovenox, Plavix, Aspirin, Naprosyn, Anti-Inflammatory medications, and etc.) please discuss the appropriate time to resume taking this medication with Dr. Shermak.
+If you have extreme pain, call the office immediately. - A stool softener (Colace) is recommended while taking narcotics as these can lead to constipation. - If you take any medications that may affect your bleeding (Coumadin, Lovenox, Plavix, Aspirin, Naprosyn, Anti-Inflammatory medications, and etc.) please discuss the appropriate time to resume taking this medication with Dr. Shermak.